kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

         +cciRemoveContainerResource (containerid): err

-`cciAdmit` function provides information if a given container belonging to a Pod and having a specific cci spec can be admitted to next stage of the allocation pipeline.
+`cciAdmit` function provides information if a given container belonging to a Pod and having a specific CCI spec can be admitted to next stage of the allocation pipeline.
 The admission will return a reserved resource-set or error.
 In case of successful admission the resource set will be stored in the CCI Store and made available to the cpu manager policy.
 In the case of failure the error is reported